Need to set up a WordPress custom language for your site?

 Either way, the basic setup process is the same.

 To get started, you’ll want to install and activate the free TranslatePress plugin from WordPress.org.
 Then, here’s how to set everything up…

 1. Add Your WordPress Custom Language

 Once you’ve activated the free TranslatePress plugin, go to Settings → TranslatePress in your WordPress dashboard.
-Then, in the TranslatePress settings interface, click on the Advanced tab and then scroll down to the Custom language settings (all the way at the bottom).
+Then, in the TranslatePress settings interface, click on the Advanced tab and then the Custom language link.

 Then, use the fields to add your custom language details:

 - Language code – the two or three-letter ISO code.
 E.g. hmn.
 You can find this by Googling if you’re not sure what it is.
 For example, search for “Hmong language ISO code”.

 - Language name – the English language name.
 E.g. Hmong.

 - Native name – the name of the language in the native language.
 E.g. Hmoob (the native name in the romanized alphabet).

 - Automatic translation code – You can find these codes on Google ISO Codes and DeepL Target Codes.